TheSuryaTeja/MSP430/blink_led/readme.md

 # Blink LED

-This is a Embedded-C code for blinking an LED with MSP430G2553
+This is an embedded-C code for blinking an LED with MSP430G2553 microcontroller

 ## Simulation